 It's April 1st... happy April Fool's Day!

-April Fools' Day is celebrated on April 1 every year.
-Sometimes referred to as All Fools' Day, April 1 is not a national holiday, but is widely recognized and celebrated as a day when people play all kinds of jokes, pranks and foolishness.
+Sometimes referred to as All Fools' Day, April 1st is widely recognized and celebrated as a day when people play all kinds of jokes and pranks.

 Here in Canada, the silliness is supposed to last only until noon, but in other countries it goes on all damn day.
 I guess for a fake holiday with no rules, you can make it up as you go along.